How You Can Claim A FREE National Trust Family Pass

 What Is The National Trust?

-With all the spectacular sites available to visit, it is always worth remembering that they'll be busy during the peak time of the early morning, so often it is better to wait until late morning or later afternoon to avoid the crowds if you don't intend to visit all day.
-The venues will also be busy at weekends, half term and bank holidays.
+With all the spectacular sites available to visit, it is always worth remembering that they'll be busy during the peak time of early morning.
+Therefore, it is often better to wait until late morning or later in the afternoon to avoid the crowds if you don't intend to visit all day.

 Looking for inspiration about which National Trust place to visit?
 If so, take a look at these other blogs, which talk about National Trust visits and other family trips they've taken, which will give some inspiration, hints and tips: